 In the spring of 2015, Birgitte appeared in HBO’s award-winning, critically acclaimed and highly-rated television series Game of Thrones.
 The fantasy show, adapted from George R. R. Martin’s novels by creators David Benioff and D.B.
 Weiss, returned for its fifth season on April 12, 2015.
 With just 20 minutes of screen time, Birgitte’s portrayal of wildling cheiftainess Karsi became a fan favourite and she was named Best Guest Actress by Watchers on the Wall in 2015

-Additionally, this past summer Birgitte appeared in Universal Studios’ Pitch Perfect 2, the sequel to 2012’s sleeper hit, Pitch Perfect.
+Additionally, in the summer of 2015 Birgitte appeared in Universal Studios’ Pitch Perfect 2, the sequel to 2012’s sleeper hit, Pitch Perfect.
 Birgitte played Kommissar, the leader of the competing a cappella group DSM opposite returning cast members Anna Kendrick, Brittany Snow and Rebel Wilson, among others.

 In 2013/14 Birgitte played the role of Virgilia in Coriolanus at The Donmar Warehouse in London, opposite Tom Hiddleston in the title role.
 It was the most anticipated production of the year – and was highly acclaimed by critics and sold out immediately.

 While studying at the prestigious Danish National School of Theatre in 2005, Birgitte made her television debut in the thrilling crime drama The Eagle.
 Birgitte then came to the attention of the critics with her performance as Roxie Hart in the 2007 Copenhagen Det Ny Theatre production of Chicago, which was hugely successful and led to Birgitte’s re-incarnation of Roxie in the acclaimed London production at the Cambridge Theatre in 2008.